 10.10.010 C-G GENERAL COMMERCIAL ZONE.

 Sections:

 10.10.010.1 Purpose.

-10.10.010.2 Permitted uses.
+10.10.010.2 Allowed uses.

-10.10.010.3 Principal uses.
+10.10.010.3 Dimensional Standards.

-10.10.010.5 Conditional uses.

-10.10.010.6 Lot area.

-10.10.010.7 Lot width.

-10.10.010.8 Lot frontage.

-10.10.010.9 Existing lots.

-10.10.010.10 Minimum zone area.

-10.10.010.11 Yard requirements.

-10.10.010.12 Projections into yards.

-10.10.010.13 Building height.

-10.10.010.14 Distance between buildings.

-10.10.010.15 Lot coverage.

-10.10.010.16 Parking, loading and access.
+10.10.010.4 Parking, loading, and access.

-10.10.010.17 Site plan approval.
+10.10.010.5 Site plan approval.

-10.10.010.18 Signs.
+10.10.010.6 Signs.

-10.10.010.19 Uses within buildings.
+10.10.010.7 Uses within buildings.

-10.10.010.20 Landscaping.
+10.10.010.8 Landscaping.

-10.10.010.21 Trash storage.
+10.10.010.9 Trash storage.

-10.10.010.22 Walls and fences.
+10.10.010.10 Wall and fences.

 10.10.010.1 PURPOSE.

-The general commercial zone (C-G) is established to provide a district primarily for the accommodation of commercial uses and commercial areas which have been established in locations other than the central business district of the city.
-Though this zone will be applied to areas which have developed as "strip commercial" developments along major streets and highways, it shall not be used to promote or establish areas in which such development can be prolonged or encouraged in violation of good planning principles.
+The general commercial zone (C-G) is established to provide a district primarily for the accommodation of commercial uses and mixed-use development located outside the central business district of the city.
+This zone may apply to existing corridor commercial areas along major streets and highways; however, it shall not be used to promote or establish new areas of unplanned "strip commercial" developments in violation of sound planning principles.

 Though the C-G zone is applied to the existing commercial area which has a variety of characteristics, the provisions contained herein should be used to encourage greater integrity and aesthetic improvements as this area is redeveloped, expanded and improved.
 Integrated and coordinated landscaping, parking, ingress and egress, signing and building design should be encouraged and regulated through the use of site plan approval procedures.

-New construction should be in harmony with the characteristics of the surrounding developed commercial and residential areas.
+This zone encourages integration of residential units with commercial uses (such as upper-story housing or rear residential units in a mixed-use building) while maintaining the districts’ primary role as a commercial center.

+New construction and redevelopment should contribute positively to adjacent neighborhoods, provide pedestrian and multimodal connections, support efficient infrastructure use, and enhance the overall community character.

-10.10.010.2 PERMITTED USES.
+10.10.010.2 ALLOWED USES.

-Those uses or categories of uses as listed in MPMC 10.10.010.3, MPMC 10.10.010.4, and MPMC 10.10.010.5, and no others, are permitted in the C-G zone.
+Land and buildings in the C-G General Commercial Zone may be used only for the purposes listed in Table 10.10.010.A.
+The table identifies whether each category of use is:

+P (Permitted Use): Allowed by right, subject to applicable standards of this title.

+L (Limited Use): Allowed by right if the use complies with specific limitations or design standards identified in this title.

+C (Conditional Use): Allowed only after approval of a conditional use permit, subject to conditions imposed to mitigate impacts.

+X (Not Permitted): Prohibited in the C-G zone.

+Accessory uses customarily incidental to a permitted use are allowed unless specifically listed otherwise.
+Conditional uses are subject to the review procedures and approval criteria of Chapter 10.36.

+Table 10.10.010.A – C-G General Commercial Zone Allowed Uses